bettiolo/team-best-practices/README.md

 - Apps should send to downstream APIs the x-tracer header
 - Logger should log and write metrics to stdout/stderr
 - Docker logging plugin or command line tool should ship to logs and elk
-- Docker logging plugin or command line tool should ship metrics to a time series db
+- Docker logging plugin or command line tool should ship metrics to DataDog
 - Logger should have a clear api to log x-tracer and error message, additional fields should be logged to a specific property in kibana to avoid name collisions with logstash fields

 ### Maintenance of nodejs projects